6: Subcell limiting with the IDP Limiter

 If enabled, the global bounds enforce physical admissibility conditions, such as non-negativity of variables.
 This can be done for conservative variables, where the limiter is of a one-sided Zalesak-type (Zalesak, 1979), and general non-linear variables, where a Newton-bisection algorithm is used to enforce the bounds.

 The Newton-bisection algorithm is an iterative method and requires some parameters.
 It uses a fixed maximum number of iteration steps (max_iterations_newton = 10) and relative/absolute tolerances (newton_tolerances = (1.0e-12, 1.0e-14)).
 The given values are sufficient in most cases and therefore used as default.
+If the implemented bounds checking functionality indicates problems with the limiting (see below) the Newton method with the chosen parameters might not manage to converge.
+If so, adapting the mentioned parameters helps fix that.
 Additionally, there is the parameter gamma_constant_newton, which can be used to scale the antidiffusive flux for the computation of the blending coefficients of nonlinear variables.
 The default value is 2 * ndims(equations), as it was shown by Pazner (2020) [Section 4.2.2.] that this value guarantees the fulfillment of bounds for a forward-Euler increment.

 Very small non-negative values can be an issue as well.
 That's why we use an additional correction factor in the calculation of the global bounds,